Duet3D/RepRapFirmware/BuildInstructions.md

 4. Modify your PATH environment variable to include the 'bin' folder of the GNU ARM Eclipse installation.

 5. Run "which rm" and "which make" to make sure that rm and make will be fetched from that folder.
+In Windows 10, you can run `(Get-Command make).Path` to check the path for rm and make.

 6. In Eclipse create new workspace C:/Eclipse/Firmware.
 Then exit Eclipse.